hamzahamidi/ajsf/CONTRIBUTING.md

-# Contributing to ajsf
+# Contributing to zajsf

-ajsf is an open project and welcomes contributions.
+zajsf is an open project and welcomes contributions.
 These guidelines are provided to help you understand how the project works and to make contributing smooth and fun for everybody involved.

 There are two main forms of contribution: reporting issues and performing code changes.

 ## Reporting Issues

-If you find a problem with ajsf, report it using [GitHub issues](https://github.com/hamzahamidi/ajsf/issues/new).
+If you find a problem with zajsf, report it using [GitHub issues](https://github.com/zahmo/zajsf/issues/new).

-Before reporting a new issue, please take a moment to check whether it has already been reported [here](https://github.com/hamzahamidi/ajsf/issues).
+Before reporting a new issue, please take a moment to check whether it has already been reported [here](https://github.com/zahmo/zajsf/issues).
 If this is the case, please:

 - Read all the comments to confirm that it's the same issue you're having.
 - Refrain from adding "same thing here" or "+1" comments.
 Just hit the